nonocutt/Stratocumulus/README.md

 - In the **center**, an ADSR envelope graph shows the amplitude shape of the grains over time.
 The **Attack**, **Decay**, **Sustain**, and **Release** values are reflected in this curve, and changing the parameters updates the graph in real time.
 The graph can also be clicked and dragged to adjust the envelope shape interactively.

 - On the **right**, a small display shows the currently detected pitch (e.g. `C-2`), using C3 as the middle-C reference, and a **Dry/Wet** parameter controls the blend between the original input and the processed granular output, from fully dry to fully wet.

+## Known Issues

+- The Max for Live device only functions when "Edit with Max" is enabled in Ableton Live and "Preview is On" is enabled in Max.

 ## Contact